 Indiana COVID-19 Registry

-Marie Lynn Miranda, Charles and Jill Fischer Provost of the University of Notre Dame and Professor in the Department of Applied and Computational Mathematics and Statistics
+- Marie Lynn Miranda, Charles and Jill Fischer Provost of the University of Notre Dame and professor of applied and computational mathematics and statistics

 Joint Hazard Mitigation in the Era of COVID-19: Implications for Design and Operation of the Built Environment

 - Tracy Kijewski-Correa, Leo E. and Patti Ruth Linbeck Collegiate Chair and associate professor of civil and environmental engineering and earth sciences and associate professor of global affairs; co-director, integration lab, Keough School of Global Affairs